KovtunV/NoStringEvaluating/README.md

 If you need your function, just implement the interface **IFunction** If you want to returnt extra type, use factory.

+As an argument separator can be:
+- ;
+- ,

 For instance, usage function "YouAre('Vitaly'; 26)":
 ```csharp
 public class MyFunction : IFunction